abdulaziz5alsharji/random-python-projects/README.md

 # random-python-projects
-some python project good for beginners
+some python projects good for beginners